tkhquang/KDC2Tools/TPVToggle/README.md

 ## Credits

+This project would not be possible without the following contributors and resources:

-- [ThirteenAG](https://github.com/ThirteenAG) – for the Ultimate ASI Loader
+- [ThirteenAG](https://github.com/ThirteenAG) - For the Ultimate ASI Loader that makes ASI plugins possible
+- [Tsuda Kageyu](https://github.com/TsudaKageyu) - For the MinHook library that provides the API hooking functionality
 - [Frans 'Otis_Inf' Bouma](https://opm.fransbouma.com/intro.htm) – for his camera tools and inspiration
-- Warhorse Studios – for Kingdom Come: Deliverance II
+- [Warhorse Studios](https://warhorsestudios.com/) - For creating Kingdom Come: Deliverance II

+Thank you to the modding community for their ongoing support and contributions to game enhancement tools.

 ## License